-Net loss changed for the nine months ended September 30, 2015 compared to the same period in 2014 by \$223,543.
-The remaining difference was attributed to the below explanations of the key variances of amounts included in total general and administrative expenses for the nine months ended September 30, 2015:
+Net income the three months ended December 31, 2015 compared to the new loss same period in 2015 by \$489,274.
+The remaining difference was attributed to the below explanations of the key variances of amounts included in total general and administrative expenses for the three months ended March 31, 2016:

-- Interest and other income decreased \$240,645 from the previous period due to the sale of gold bullion during the period in 2014.
-There were no gold bullion sales in 2015. - Management fees, office salaries and benefits to September 30, 2015 increased by \$92,671 from the same period in 2014 as a result of the Company's recognition and accrual of past services. - Regulatory and filing fees and office and miscellaneous also decreased by \$37,590 and \$76,002 respectively, due to decreased activity and cost cutting initiatives. - Share-based payment expense for the nine months ended September 30, 2015 decreased from the same period in 2014 by \$270,190 as the Company has not issued any options in the current year and has recognized share-based expense in the current period due to gradual vesting of outstanding options.
+- Management fees, office salaries and benefits for the three months ended March 31, 2016 decreased by \$3,581 from the same period in 2015. - Regulatory and filing fees and office, rent and miscellaneous decreased by \$20,840 and \$20,537 respectively, due to decreased activity and cost cutting initiatives. - Share-based payment expense for the three months ended March 31, 2016 decreased from the same period in 2015 by \$35,159 as the Company issued new options in 2015 and recognized share-based expense in the current period due to gradual vesting of outstanding options.